 This doctor is going to be giving you a lot of advice.
 They will be letting you know how you should change your diet once you get pregnant and the foods you should include in your pregnancy diet.
 Trusting in them will go a long way to an easier pregnancy.

 The stress of wondering whether your doctor has you and your baby’s best interest in mind is not needed.
 Below I discuss how you can choose a pregnancy doctor that is right for you.

 How do you choose the right gynecologist?

 For both of my pregnancies, I was fortunate to have a good team.
 I was with Kaiser for both of them, although we moved after my daughter was born in different locations.

 For my 1st pregnancy, I loved my Ob/Gyn.
 She listened to me and truly cared about my pregnancy and the baby.
 I was sad to leave her practice when I moved.

 For my 2nd pregnancy, I was able to find another Ob/Gyn team I liked too.
 I mostly had all my appointments with the Nurse Practitioner, whom I loved.
 I saw the OB for only a couple of the visits, and she was terrific as well.

 In both of my pregnancies, the team that delivered was all different people.
 The offices I went to for my appointments did not have a labor/delivery section.
 So be aware that this is a possibility when it comes down to the actual delivery.
 Check out what you will need to pack in your labor and delivery bag here.

 ObGyn vs. Midwife vs. Family Practitioner

 So how do you choose a pregnancy doctor that is right for you?
 Well, first, you need to know what you want out of the doctor.
 You want to have someone that you can easily talk to and that you trust.
 Also, their childbearing philosophies should be similar to your own.

-A family physician that you trust and that has a style of practice you like maybe an option.
+A family physician that you trust and a style of practice you like could be an option.
 You can talk to them about seeing you for all your prenatal appointments.